VectorInstitute/FL4Health/vector_bootcamp_2025/troubleshooting.md

 While the above warnings might appear problematic, they are often harmless and pop out from various libraries leveraged under the hood to warn users of issues that might arise under certain conditions or provide them a chance to install pieces of software.
 For example, the first output is saying that performance on the CPU could be improved with the right tensorflow compilation.
+However, it isn't necessary to run the code properly.